Trudy Richards: Early life

 She worked with such musicians as Doc Severinsen, Maynard Ferguson, George Barnes, Pete Rugolo, Artie Shaw, and Dave McKenna, and performed at clubs including Freddy's, Jan Wallman's and La Chansonette.
 Following her marriage to Henri Moreault, she relaunched her career as Trudy Richards Moreau for a second series of albums on such labels as Musicor Records, Black Swan, and Beekman Place.

-Her recording of "Can't Help Lovin' Dat Man" was used in The Adventures of Priscilla, Queen of the Desert.
-She died on April 4, 2008, and was pre-deceased by her son Richard Shore.
-A CD compilation of her recordings was released in 2016.
+Her recording of "Can't Help Lovin' Dat Man" was used in the soundtrack of the movie The Adventures of Priscilla, Queen of the Desert.